Opole Voivodeship: Economy

 The Gross domestic product (GDP) of the province was 10.1 billion euros in 2018, accounting for 2.0% of Polish economic output.
 GDP per capita adjusted for purchasing power was 17,000 euros or 56% of the EU27 average in the same year.
 The GDP per employee was 66% of the EU average.

 The Opole Voivodeship is an industrial as well as an agricultural region.
 With respect to mineral resources, of major importance are deposits of raw materials for building: limestone (Strzelce Opolskie), marl (near Opole), marble, and basalt.
 The favourable climate, fertile soils, and high farming culture contribute to the development of agriculture, which is among the most productive in the country.

 A total of nineteen industries are represented in the voivodeship.
 The most important are cement and lime, furniture, food, car manufacturing, and chemical industries.
 In 1997, the biggest production growth in the area was in companies producing wood and wood products, electrical equipment, machinery and appliances, as well as cellulose and paper products.
 In 1997, the top company in the region was Zakłady Azotowe S.A. in Kędzierzyn-Koźle, whose income was over PLN 860 million.
 The voivodship's economy consists of more than 53,000 businesses, mostly small and medium-sized, employing over 332,000 people.
 Manufacturing companies employ over 89,000 people; 95.7% of all the region's business operate in the private sector.

 Tourism

 The Opole Voivodeship is a green region with three large lakes: Turawskie, Nyskie, and Otmuchów (the latter two are connected).
 The Opawskie Mountains between Prudnik and Głuchołazy are extremely popular.
-The region also includes the castle in Brzeg, built during the reign of the Piast dynasty—pearl of the Silesian Renaissance, the Franciscan monastery on top of Saint Anne Mountain, as well as the medieval defence fortifications in Paczków (referred to as the Upper Silesian Carcassonne).
+The region also includes the castle in Brzeg, built during the reign of the Piast dynasty—pearl of the Silesian Renaissance, the Franciscan monastery on top of Góra Świętej Anny (Saint Anne Mountain), as well as the medieval old town and defence fortifications in Paczków (referred to as the Polish Carcassonne), all designated Historic Monument of Poland.
+Kamień Śląski with its Baroque palace hosts a sanctuary dedicated to Saint Hyacinth of Poland, who was born in the village.
+Other landmark palaces are located in Moszna, Narok, Żyrowa, castles in Namysłów, Niemodlin, Otmuchów, Prószków, and the preserved medieval Piast Tower in Opole.

+There are several World War II memorials in the voivodeship, including at the site of the Blechhammer concentration camp and Stalag VIII-B prisoner-of-war camp, and at sites of German-perpetrated massacres.
+The village of Popielów hosts a small cemetery of the Commonwealth War Graves Commission, where two British soldiers are buried, who as prisoners-of-war were killed by a German guard during forced labour.